Submit your work, meet writers and drop the ads. Become a member

 A siren dragged its echo past,

-delivering it's distant queue.
+delivering a distant queue.

 Fluorescent hums a migraned god.

-My coat spins slow behind the glass.
+My coat spins slow behind the glass,

-Zipper beats like trapped bird wing.
+zipper beats like trapped bird wing.

 A sock grins dumb from wire racks.